NexPlayer/Unity-SDK/basic/player-integration.md

 # Player integration

-The NexPlayer™ Plugin for Unity API allows you to integrate custom video player functionalities through code.
+The NexPlayer  Plugin for Unity API allows you to integrate custom video player functionalities through code.

-As of version 2.0, NexPlayer™ uses a redesigned architecture, with a clear entry point to the SDK, **NexPlayerBehaviour.cs**.
+As of version 2.0, NexPlayer  uses a redesigned architecture, with a clear entry point to the SDK, **NexPlayerBehaviour.cs**.
 Whereas before it would take several lines of code and extensive reading to control the SDK, now making your own custom player just requires inheriting from **NexPlayerBehaviour.cs**.

 The **NexPlayerBehaviour** is designed to simplify the creation of custom players, with no need to add your own boilerplate code.
-To simplify this many requirements, like loading the plugins and setting up your license, are now handled automatically through the new behaviour.
+To simplify this, many requirements like loading the Plugins and setting up your license, are now handled automatically through the new behaviour.
 Any custom functionality can be handled by overriding the available virtual functions.
 By inheriting from **NexPlayerBehaviour** you have access to the main player variables, virtual methods to respond to internal player events, information about internal player errors and other virtual functions to extend the player's default behaviour.

 ## NexPlayerBehaviour additional functions

 You can also control other functionality by overriding virtual functions.
 When overriding a function remember to always call **base.Function()** and add your custom code below.

-**NexPlayerBehaviour** is a Monobehaviour, so you can override all unity events:
+**NexPlayerBehaviour** is a **MonoBehaviour**, so you can override all Unity events:

 - **virtual void Reset()**
 - **virtual void Awake()**